Eczema: Causes, Symptoms, and How It Affects the Skin

 The condition does not behave the same way across all areas of the skin.

-The appearance and sensation of eczema can vary depending on location.
+The appearance and sensation of the condition can vary depending on location.

 For example: